wadelau/wadelau.github.io/hanjst/hanjst-replacement.md

 ## Hanjst Server-side Replacements
 ### JSON Data Placeholder
 ---
 We have seen lots of examples written in Hanjst template language till now.
-But most of them are codes snippets or fragments due to that they are written a
+But most of them are codes snippets or fragments due to that they are written on a sing proposal to illustrate one of the aspects of Hanjst.

+In fact, the raw template file looks not so pretty as the examples presented above.

 ### Templates Directory
 ---